online-go/gtp2ogs/CONTRIBUTING-README.md

 git checkout devel && git push --force origin devel
 ```

+Note that this step will be needed everytime you want to add another contribution, if your forked devel is not in sync with the upstream (online-go) devel (not in sync = is a few commits behind the online-go devel)

 ### 4) Create a new branch to edit it

 The devel branch should never be modified and always kept up to date with online-go devel

+To keep your devel branch clean, your changes need to be made on a new branch which is a copy of the devel branch

 To create a copy of the devel branch with a different name, do :